marcoalopez/Jupyter4DICe/README.md

 # Jupyter4DICe
 _This project is maintained by [Marco A. Lopez-Sanchez](https://marcoalopez.github.io/)_ - Last update: 2021/06/18

-> Important: This project is in a pre-alpha state and the Jupyter notebooks are not yet ready (unless otherwise indicated).
+> Important: This project is in alpha state and most Jupyter notebooks are not yet ready (unless otherwise indicated).
 Please be patient, they will be available soon.

 ## What is this?

 [Jupyter4DICe](https://github.com/marcoalopez/Jupyter4DICe) is a series of [Jupyter notebooks](https://jupyter.org/) written in Python for post-processing digital image correlation (DIC) data obtained with the open-source digital image correlation [DICe tool](https://github.com/dicengine/dice).
-Although the DICe tool already produces a file that can be viewed directly with a visualisation application called Paraview, the use of Jupyter notebooks has two main advantages over this approach:
+Although the DICe tool already produces a file that can be viewed directly with an application called Paraview, the use of Jupyter notebooks has two main advantages over this approach:

 - it is more versatile
 - it allows you to record and detail all post-processing steps, which is advantageous for reproducibility.
 For example, this allows you to create a complete step-by-step report that you can use as supplementary material in your scientific publications.

 These notebooks assume that the user is familiar with basic Python concepts (data types, loops, conditionals, functions, modules), and the Numpy (particularly multidimensional array indexing) and Matplotlib (for plotting) libraries.
+The goal of these notebooks is to keep dependencies to a minimum, only using well-established Python libraries, to avoid future compatibility problems.
+All ad hoc methods used for the DIC data treatment are contained within the notebooks.

 ### The notebooks